smopen/sigcpp/_posts/2020-04-18-avoid-using-std-endl-to-insert-line-breaks.md

 <!--excerpt-->

-Inserting [`std::endl`](https://en.cppreference.com/w/cpp/io/manip/endl) inserts a line break and also "flushes" the output stream (ensures that data is actually written to the final destination\), which blocks the program until flushing completes.
+Inserting [`std::endl`](https://en.cppreference.com/w/cpp/io/manip/endl) inserts a line break and also "flushes" the output stream
+(ensures that data is actually written to the final destination\), which blocks the program until flushing completes.
 However, flushing is meaningful only with files and other kinds of streams where the final destination is some place other than main memory (a simplification, but works for our purpose\).
 Thus, flushing is unnecessary for destinations such as console (`std::cout`) and string streams.

-Even when flushing is required, endeavor to use the [`flush`](https://en.cppreference.com/w/cpp/io/basic_ostream/flush) function to make flushing apparent and to potentially improve performance as shown in the code example below.
-The comments and code are self explanatory.
+Even when flushing is required, endeavor to use the [`flush`](https://en.cppreference.com/w/cpp/io/basic_ostream/flush) member function to make flushing apparent and to potentially improve performance as shown in the code example below.
 Obviously, the call to `flush` in function `useStream` is pointless if the output stream is `std::cout` or a string stream, but that call is made only once and thus may be acceptable.
+(In fact, flushing is unnecessary for any kind of stream because the stream is flushed when it is closed.)

 ```cpp
 #include <iostream>